ErikSierra/MailChecker/README.md

 - Sends an SMS with the email count.
 - Uses logging to keep track of operations and errors.

+## Logging
+Logs are written to email_count_log.txt and are rotated every 30 days with a backup of the last period kept.

 ## Prerequisites
 Before you run this script, ensure you have Python installed on your system.
 You also need to enable IMAP access in your Gmail settings and configure your account for less secure apps (or better, use OAuth2 authentication).